 Whilst there isn’t an endless list of things to do in Brive, there’s still plenty to keep visitors entertained.

 Brive has such a lovely array of shops.
 From more recognisable high street stores to independent shops you cod easily spend house browsing for new homeward or French fashion statements.

-Open every Tuesday and Saturday, the Brive market is ideal for foodies.
+The Brive market is ideal for foodies.
 There’s everything from fresh fish and meat to live poultry, flowers, bread and fruit and vegetables.
-There are also stalls selling non foodie goods such as clothing and jewellery.
+There are also stalls selling non-foodie goods such as clothing and jewellery.

 Go to the Brive festival